 Configure a Linux Python app for Azure App Service

 This guide provides key concepts and instructions for Python developers who use a built-in Linux container in App Service.
-If you've never used Azure App Service, you should follow the Python quickstart and Python with PostgreSQL tutorial first.
+If you've never used Azure App Service, first follow the Python quickstart and Python with PostgreSQL tutorial.

 Linux is currently the recommended option for running Python apps in App Service.
 For information on the Windows option, see Python on the Windows flavor of App Service.

 Configure Python version

 Azure portal: use the General settings tab on the Configuration page as described on Configure general settings for Linux containers.

 Show the current Python version with az webapp config show:

 az webapp config show --resource-group <resource-group-name> --name <app-name> --query linuxFxVersion

 <app-name>with the names appropriate for your web app.